OpenSociocracy/open-sociocracy-saas/README.md

 npm install -g aws-cdk
 ```

-Create code dir, you must init CDK in an empty directory
+Create code dir, you must init CDK in an empty directory and CDK use the directory name as the project name.

 ```
 mkdir aws
 cd aws
+mkdir opensociocracy
 ```

 Install CDK modules